Quick Links

 At Compton we believe that it is hugely valuable for parents and children to share learning together.
 We also believe that children need to develop independence in learning and the ability to know what to do when they don’t know what to do.

-Hedgehogs, Foxes and Falcons classes have well-established routines for learning and practising important skills such as reading, times tables and spelling.
+Hedgehogs, Foxes and Owls classes have well-established routines for learning and practising important skills such as reading, times tables and spelling.
 Each class also issues a half-termly selection of homework tasks for children to complete each week or fortnight.
 These are on the ‘Classes’ pages of the school website.
 The homework tasks are designed to cover three key areas:

 • Consolidating and practising skills;